rakugoteam/Rakugo-Dialogue-System/README.md

 [![GitHub](https://img.shields.io/github/issues/rakugoteam/Rakugo.svg)](https://github.com/rakugoteam/Rakugo/issues)
 [![GitHub](https://img.shields.io/github/issues-closed/rakugoteam/Rakugo.svg)](https://github.com/rakugoteam/Rakugo/issues)

+Core of our projects.
 Inspired by [Ren'Py](https://www.renpy.org), Rakugo is a project aiming to provide a way to make narrative-based games on [Godot](https://godotengine.org) easily.
 Simplify your project, if it is a visual novel, point and click, RPG, interactive text game or many other styles and blends of styles.

 Support this project here [itch.io](https://rakugoteam.github.io/donations/).